LGN520/farreach-public/docs/netreach-v4.md

 			- TODO: udphdr.hdrlen, ehterhdr.macaddr
 - Server
 	+ For GET: process GETREQ, GETREQ_POP, GETREQ_NLATEST -> GETRES, GETRES w/ cache population, GETRES_LATEST/DELETED_SEQ
-	+ Each server maintains a set of keys being cached to avoid duplicate population
+	+ Cache population: each server maintains a set of keys being cached to avoid duplicate population
 		* If GETREQ_POP triggers a cache population (i.e., key exists), server adds the key into cached key set
 		* If server receives CACHE_EVICT, it removes the evicted key from cached key set
+	+ TODO: Snapshot
+		* TODO: Receive notification from controller.snapshotclient to make server-side snapshot if necessary
+		* TODO: Each server receives in-switch snapshot, and deduplicate by seq comparison
+			* TODO: Treat DELREQ as a special write request -> do not ignore and free deleted atomic value, and remove deleted set (extended_xindex_dynamic_seq_del)
+			* TODO: Provide getseq API for seq comparison
 - Controller
 	+ Cache population
 		* Receive CACHE_POP from server by tcp channel